1j01/tiamblia-game/README.md

 only what will be dragged should ever be shown as hovered

-while dragging an entity, the entities bar should be hidden -->
+while dragging an entity, the entities bar should be hidden

+when starting editing an entity, you should not also start dragging a point

+delete, undo, redo, etc. should work while dragging entities or points minimum drag distances should be based on view positions, not world positions undo states should only be created once a drag starts -->

 <!--